Brad Underwood

-Bradley Cole Underwood (born December 14, 1963) is the current head coach for the Illinois Fighting Illini men's basketball team.
-Previously, he served as head coach at Oklahoma State, Stephen F. Austin, Dodge City Community College, and Daytona Beach Community College and assistant coach at Western Illinois, Kansas State, and South Carolina.
+Bradley Cole Underwood (born December 14, 1963) an American college basketball coach, currently the Fighting Illini men's basketball head coach at the University of Illinois since 2017.
+Underwood previously served as a head coach at Oklahoma State University, Stephen F. Austin State University, Dodge City Community College, and Daytona Beach Community College.

 Playing career

 Underwood played as a guard for Hardin-Simmons University during his freshman year from 1982 to 1983 and later transferred to Independence Community College.
 During his sophomore year, Underwood averaged 17 points a game and led Independence to a second place finish in the 1984 NJCAA Men's Division I Basketball Championship game.
 As a sophomore at Independence, Underwood took a recruiting visit to Oklahoma State University where Bill Self, then an Oklahoma State basketball player, was his host.
 Days later, Underwood decided to attend Kansas State University, where he would play under head coach Jack Hartman.